amarder/amarder.github.io/src/content/post/immich/index.md

 >
 > Easily back up, organize, and manage your photos on your own server.
 Immich helps you browse, search, and organize your photos and videos with ease, without sacrificing your **privacy**.

-I'm running [Immich](https://immich.app/) on a Beelink S12 Pro Mini PC that I bought off Amazon for $180.
+I'm running [Immich](https://immich.app/) on a Beelink S12 Pro Mini PC that I bought from Amazon for $180.
 I'm using Docker Compose to run Immich following [these instructions](https://docs.immich.app/install/docker-compose/).
 I'm using [Nginx Proxy Manager](https://nginxproxymanager.com/) to set up a nice URL and handle SSL certificates.

 ## Backups